Independent Futures Team

 There is no charge for support directly from the Independent Futures Team.
 However, if care services are provided, the young person will usually be required to make a contribution towards the cost – following a financial assessment.

-The Hampshire Local Offer website has information about clubs, activities and services available to all young people in Hampshire.
+Hampshire Local Offer – Clubs, activities and services available to young people in Hampshire.

-Connect to Support Hampshire is an online resource for all adults with care and support needs.
-As well as information and advice, it includes a directory of national helplines and local services and activities.
+Connect to Support Hampshire – Information and advice for adults with care and support needs, and a directory of national helplines, local services and activities.